chaklam-silpasuwanchai/Python-for-Data-Science/README.md

   - For setting up tools for the course
 3. Prerequisities/0 - Course Notations
   - Understanding notations is the first step towards conquering math, so take a look and familiarized with it

+ ### Syllabus

-4. Syllabus/0.
+Syllabus/0.
 Course Introduction.ipynb
  - Contains how I run the course.
 This course is a 15 weeks course, each week having two labs of 3 hours each.

-5. I have put many folder titled "further-study" or "exercise".
-These resources are especially aimed for those who have completed the basic materials of the course, and would like to further improve your knowledge.
-The only reason I could not teach is due to time constraint of the course.
+### Credits

-I would also like to give credits to several githubs that I have revised to create this:
+I would like to give credits to several githubs that I have revised to create this:

 - https://github.com/SethHWeidman/DLFS_code
 - https://github.com/jakevdp/PythonDataScienceHandbook